top of page

 In this scenario, the MAY CONTAIN statement is useful and someone who has a serious allergy may decide to not eat this food.

-3. There may be a risk of an allergen contamination but the company has not assessed for this so there is no MAY CONTAIN statement.
+THREE: There may be a risk of an allergen contamination but the company has not considered this.

 Most companies would not want consumers to be at risk of ingesting an accidental allergen they may react to so this is less likely to happen.